 Deferment and forbearance options are available if you are having difficulty making your loan payments.
 Choosing one of these options will help you avoid defaulting on your loans while alleviating the financial strain you may be experiencing during a time of hardship.
 Be sure to continue making payments while your deferment or forbearance request is being processed and be sure stay in contact with your servicer during this time.

 Forms to request a Deferment or Forbearance are available through Heartland ECSI, and completed forms should be faxed to 888-549-3274 or mailed to:

 c/o Heartland ECSI

 Once your loan goes into repayment, if you do not make your scheduled loan payments, you run the risk of your loan going into default.
-If your loan has defaulted, a hold will be placed on your Gonzaga transcripts and diploma until the default has been cleared.
-You are also ineligible to receive any federal financial aid while you have a loan in a defaulted status.
+If your loan has defaulted, a hold may be placed on your Gonzaga registration, transcripts, and diploma until the default has been cleared.
+All late payments are reported to credit bureaus and may affect your ability to receive other aid.

 Consolidation is a process where you take out a new loan to pay off some or all of your existing federal student loans.
 There are many pros and cons to consolidation and you should do your research before pursing consolidation to see if it is the right choice for you.
 Beware of companies offering to lower your interest rate or get your loan canceled; these companies usually charge for loan consolidation, which you can do for free on your own.